 Provision of access to work experience: The possibility of an intern may come around as we are already speaking with an Italian school that are coming to Trim for the summer, they have already approached us to see could we give them some work, we have explained we will have the option and are currently waiting to get confirmation from the Home Stay organiser, however we haven’t got it yet-but will put it in once organised.

-Product developed by community group: Currently spearheading The Boyne Canoe Trail, the first in the Rep. of Ireland.
+Product developed by community group: Currently spearheading the Boyne Blueway, the first in the Rep. of Ireland.
 We will be setting up a non-for-profit organisation to set up, get off the ground and maintain the trail and up keep in the immediate and long term future.

 Encouraging purchase of local arts and crafts: We are currently looking in to offering the visitor the option of purchasing a beer voucher for a local Craft Beer brewer in the town, that can be purchased in various pubs in the area.